 What Do Firecrackers, Contractors, and I Have in Common?

 What’s the correlation to my story and professional liability…simply put…consequences.
-Every action has a consequence — good or bad.
+Every action has a consequence — good or bad — especially in construction.

-So, here’s what you need to know.
-The following are general liability exclusions and limitations that expose the need for Contractors Professional:
+So, here’s what you need to know about your professional liability.
+The following are general liability exclusions and limitations that expose the need for Contractors.

-- Coverage Trigger — Loss to a third party for bodily injury or property damage related to an occurrence.
+Be aware of Coverage Trigger, which refers to loss to a third party for bodily injury or property damage related to an occurrence and Economic Loss when no coverage applies here.

-- Contractors Professional Liability — Contractors Professional Liability can shore up these General Liability holes by providing coverage related to:
+Contractors Professional Liability can shore up these General Liability holes by providing coverage related to economic loss damages and contractor professional services.

-- Contractor Professional Services — Mistakes in or failing to prepare or approve shop drawings and field modifications from the design, or catching issues during your supervisory and inspection activities.
+Contractor professional services are mistakes in or failing to prepare or approve shop drawings and field modifications from the design, or catching issues during your supervisory and inspection activities.

 Consider this real-life situation for a moment on how a Contractors Professional could help with daily risks face by contractors.